vinayb004/History_of_internet/README.md

 # Contents
 ## 1. General Info
 ### Team members -
-Raghunandan Vellur Prasanna and Vinay Basavaraja
+* Raghunandan Vellur Prasanna
+* Vinay Basavaraja
 ### The concept of the website
 Our website is about the history of the internet that is invention of the internet, who invented the internet?
 How it started evolving over the period of time? and the internet in the present day.
 ## 2. Website general info